Governorate: Spanish Empire

-During World War II, Romania administrated three governorates: the Bessarabia Governorate, the Bukovina Governorate and the Transnistria Governorate.

 Ukraine

 When Ukraine claimed autonomy in 1917 and then independence from Russia in 1918, it inherited the imperial subdivision of its land with nine governorates, two okruhas, and three cities with special status.
 Each governorate (Ukrainian huberniia) was subdivided by the smaller unit of county (povit) and still smaller volost.

 By the end of the Soviet-Ukrainian war in 1920, the Soviets had made them part of the Ukrainian SSR.
 Soviet Ukraine was reorganized into twelve governorates, which were reduced to nine in 1922, and then replaced with okruhas in 1925.

 Vatican City

-Under the Fundamental Law of Vatican City State, the pope's executive authority for Vatican City is exercised by the Governorate for Vatican City State.
-The President of Vatican City's legislative body is ex officio the President of the Governorate.
+Under the Fundamental Law of Vatican City State, the pope's executive authority for Vatican City is exercised by the Pontifical Commission for Vatican City State, a legislative body led ex officio by the President of the Governorate of Vatican City State.
 The other key officers of the Governorate are the General Secretary and the Vice General Secretary.
 All three officers are appointed by the pope for five-year terms.